 Christian people are glad to hear that God has subjected all the principalities and powers to Jesus Christ (1 Corinthians 15:27-28 and elsewhere) and they’re happy to read that demons were subjected to the disciples empowered by the name of Jesus (Luke 10:17).
 The same word is (often) rendered “obedience” as in 2 Corinthians 9:13.
 In Luke 2:51 it’s rendered “obedient” in reference to Jesus placing himself under the authority of His parents.
 It’s used in Romans 13:1 and 1 Peter 2:13 relative to government structures and in Ephesians 5:21 it is used of Christians in general “submitting” to one another in light of the Lord Jesus and as illustrations of that Paul speaks of numerous life relationships (5:22—6:9).
 In these and other places the same word is used in its various forms.
 But fuller understanding is not gained simply by noting that the same word is being used, we need to determine the force of the word in this text or another.
 Imperatives don’t all have the same strength!
 When Peter urges young men to “be submissive” to older people (5:5) or Paul to wives to husbands (Ephesians 5:24) or children to parents (6:1) and slaves to masters (6:5) these are not to be construed as “barked commands” or as someone lording it over others (see 1 Peter 5:3; Matthew 20:25-28 and 2 Corinthians 10:8; 12:14-15, 19; 13:10 where Paul gives his understanding of his apostolic authority–these Corinthian texts are written by a loving apostle of the Lord Jesus whose heart is nearly broken).
 In Philippians 2:12 Paul uses the same root word as obeyed and with happy assurance.
 All this makes the point that “submission” or a call to “submit” need not be and should not be construed as a “lording over” or being “lorded over” situation.
 There is “obedience” and obedience.
 To obey loving and wise parents, loving and wise apostles and the Loving Lord is one thing and to obey a Pharaoh is another kind of “obedience.”

 When we come to 1 Timothy 2:8-15 we’ll hear Paul calling women to be submissive in a particular setting and it isn’t fair to Paul or to the text we have before us if we read and interpret it as if a lover didn’t write it; it isn’t right to read it as if he were enslaving and robbing women (I’ve heard both words used of what he taught).
 It isn’t right to parallel such a text by such a man with the work of heartless white-sheeted and hooded God-dishonoring and people-abusing men.
 Caucasian people hate it when African-Americans think all Caucasians hate them and can’t be trusted despite their heartfelt courtesy and respect.
-Men kept women from education and the right to vote and all that goes with those deprivations but that isn’t Paul and it isn’t the will of God who in and as Jesus became obedient (same word) unto death (Philippians 2:8)!
+Men kept women from education and the right to vote, to own property and all that goes with those deprivations but that isn’t Paul and it isn’t the will of God who in and as Jesus became obedient (same word) unto death (Philippians 2:8)!

 To place oneself or to be content to be placed under obligation to function in a given way in pursuit of God’s glorious purpose is to live [even now] in a new creation.
-To seek what I construe (and perhaps rightly) to be “my rights” need not be a bad thing and under some circumstances it might be a bad thing NOT to seek them!
+To seek what we construe (and perhaps rightly) to be “our rights” need not be a bad thing and under some circumstances it might be a bad thing NOT to seek them!
 But even those “rights” need to be pursued wisely in a nation or a world where everyone simply cannot get all that would be fair.
 The “already haves” (the powerful) that fiercely pursue more and more “rights” are acting out of a spirit and promoting a spirit that is contagious, divisive and breeds resentment and prolonged bitterness.
 If it isn’t done in the name of the Lord Jesus and in His Spirit it is in the wrong spirit and if it is the followers of Christ who are pursuing “more” and are not at all willing to live in “submission” in some settings they too are teaching the world something.
 Maybe Jesus is right; it’s possible to gain the entire world and lose oneself.
-(Balance the above as you think it should be balanced and pursue me if you wish: email@example.com)
+(Balance the above as you think it should be balanced and pursue me if you wish: firstname.lastname@example.org)

 Charles Clayton Morrison, a truly prolific writer with a no-nonsense style died in 1966 but not before he famously said, “Christianity can repent but it must not whimper.”